 “We want those investors to know that they’ve got some longevity with their licence.”

 Interesting to hear Gallop and Lowy so concerned with the investment of the owners when they pocket all the proceeds from the finals and have for many years kept the majority of merchandise revenue.
-How many owners and clubs have fallen by the wayside by the FFA not being prepared to allow owners to retain their fair share of the revenue their clubs raised?
+How many owners and clubs have fallen by the wayside by the FFA not being prepared to allow owners to retain their fair share of the revenue their teams raised?
 He also implies that being relegated is the end which of course is not true at all.
 Relegation is often an opportunity for a club to regroup and work out how to fix their problems while surviving to fight another day.

 As mentioned before, this is a dance often repeated where we go in circles and get nowhere.
 No questions are asked, no further explanation offered, nothing new learnt and we just go back to repeating the cycle.